Princess Margaret of Denmark

 Princess Margaret of Denmark (Margrethe Françoise Louise Marie Helene; 17 September 1895 – 18 September 1992) was a Danish princess by birth and a princess of Bourbon-Parma as the wife of Prince René of Bourbon-Parma.
-She was the youngest grandchild of Christian IX of Denmark and Queen Louise.
+She was the youngest grandchild of King Christian IX of Denmark.

 Biography

 Family and background

 Princess Margaret was born on 17 September 1895, in Bernstorff Palace north of Copenhagen.
 She was the fifth child and only daughter of Prince Valdemar of Denmark, and his wife Princess Marie of Orléans.
-She was named for her mother's sister Princess Marguerite d'Orléans.

-Margaret's connections to European royalty were extensive and extraordinary.
+Margaret's connections to European royalty were extensive.
 Her father, Prince Valdemar, was one of the six children of King Christian IX of Denmark.
-He had two older brothers and three sisters.
-His brothers were, respectively, king Frederick VIII of Denmark and king George I of Greece, while his sisters were Queen Alexandra of the UK, Empress Dagmar of Russia and Thyra, titular queen of Hanover.
+Valdemar had two older brothers and three sisters – King Frederick VIII of Denmark, King George I of Greece, Queen Alexandra of the United Kingdom, Empress Maria Feodorovna of Russia and Thyra, the titular queen of Hanover.

 Margaret's mother was the eldest daughter of Prince Robert, Duke of Chartres and Princess Françoise of Orléans.
 Her parents' marriage had been arranged by their families, as was the custom among European royalty in that era.
-It had been agreed at the time of her parents' wedding that all their sons would be raised Lutheran, their father's creed, and all their daughters Roman Catholic, their mother's faith.
+It had been agreed at the time of her parents' wedding that all their sons would be raised Lutheran, their father's religion, and all their daughters Roman Catholic, their mother's religion.
 Margaret, the only daughter, thus became the first Danish princess since the Reformation to be raised a Roman Catholic.
 She was only fourteen years old when her mother died in 1909.

 Marriage

-Raised a catholic, Margaret married a Catholic prince, her mother's relative, Prince René of Bourbon-Parma (Schwarzau, 17 October 1894 – Hellerup, Copenhagen, 30 July 1962) on 9 June 1921 at Sacred Heart of Jesus Church in Copenhagen.
+Raised a Catholic, Margaret married a Catholic prince, her mother's relative, Prince René of Bourbon-Parma (Schwarzau, 17 October 1894 – Hellerup, Copenhagen, 30 July 1962) on 9 June 1921 at Sacred Heart of Jesus Church in Copenhagen.
 His father was Robert I, Duke of Parma.
-His mother was the Duke's second wife Princess Maria Antonia, daughter of the exiled King Miguel I of Portugal.
-René was the brother of Empress Zita of Austria and of Felix, the consort of Charlotte, Grand Duchess of Luxembourg.
+His mother was the Duke's second wife Infanta Maria Antonia of Portugal, daughter of the exiled King Miguel I of Portugal.
+René was the brother of Empress Zita of Austria and Prince Felix of Bourbon-Parma, the consort of Grand Duchess Charlotte of Luxembourg.

 René and Margaret had four children: